 Individual vehicles may benefit from information obtained from other vehicles in the vicinity, especially information relating to traffic congestion and safety hazards.
 Vehicular communication systems use vehicles and roadside units as the communicating nodes in a peer-to-peer network, providing each other with information.
 As a cooperative approach, vehicular communication systems can allow all cooperating vehicles to be more effective.

 According to a 2010 study by the US National Highway Traffic Safety Administration, vehicular communication systems could help avoid up to 79 % of all traffic accidents.
-There have so far been no complete implementation of peer-to-peer networking on the scale required for traffic: each individual vehicle would have to connect with potentially hundreds of different vehicles that could be going in and out of range.
+There has so far been no complete implementation of peer-to-peer networking on the scale required for traffic: each individual vehicle would have to connect with potentially hundreds of different vehicles that could be going in and out of range.
 In 2012, computer scientists at the University of Texas in Austin began developing smart intersections designed for automated cars.
-The intersections will have no traffic lights and no stop signs, instead using computer programs that will communicate directly with each car on the road.
+The intersections will have no traffic lights and no stop signs, instead of using computer programs that will communicate directly with each car on the road.

 In 2017, Researchers from Arizona State University developed a 1/10 scale intersection and proposed an intersection management technique called Crossroads.
-It was shown that Crossroads is very resilient to network delay of both V2I communication and Worst-case Execution time of the intersection manager.
+It was shown that Crossroads is very resilient to network delay of both V2I communication and the Worst-case Execution time of the intersection manager.
 In 2018, a robust approach was introduced which is resilient to both model mismatch and external disturbances such as wind and bumps.
 Among connected cars, an unconnected one is the weakest link and will be increasingly banned from busy high-speed roads, as predicted by the Helsinki think tank, Nordic Communications Corporation, in January 2016.

 Apart from this, talking about Indian roads and infrastructure for autonomous driving, the road map says the timeline could be a bit far because of missing standard roads and signals across the streets.
 Major government reforms and enforcing laws for the roads can accelerate things to get this technology on track.
-Most of the roads contain non standard speed breakers, uneven road patterns, bumps holes, cattle on road, missing signs or less interactive roads which is absurd for self driving vehicles.
+Most of the roads contain nonstandard speed breakers, uneven road patterns, bumps holes, cattle on road, missing signs, or less interactive roads which is absurd for self-driving vehicles.
 Indian roads are also unpredictable to the algorithm and hence would require different databases for making it through the road.
 The day all things are fixed together, autonomous driving could be implemented easily for trials first and then merge with mainstream traffic.
-All depends on awareness among the people and how the government understands the urgency to launch and make earth a better place to live.
+It all depends on awareness among the people and how the government understands the urgency to launch and make the earth a better place to live.

 So to conclude what is next?
-If everything goes well as planned, by 2030 or so, spotting and enjoying a driverless car ride is not far as the technology trend explains.
+If everything goes well as planned, by 2030 or so, spotting and enjoying a driverless car ride is not far as the technology trend explains